Breaking the mold with customer experience innovation labs

 Walmart has one, so does Wells Fargo, Verizon and the Mayo Clinic.
 Innovation labs (or 'hubs') are being adopted by companies across industries, and for good reason.
 In a marketplace that is rapidly changing, organizations need to stay ahead of the curve if they want to thrive, let alone survive.
 Innovation has become a key differentiator among leading organizations and labs are a way for companies to explore, test and launch new ideas and technologies.

 More than just a physical workspace, the heart of an innovation lab is a dedicated team working to create new products, ideas, services and solutions.
 Labs reflect a corporate mindset and culture that prioritizes transformation and a willingness to dedicate resources for continuous evolution.
-“We're always thinking in terms of what's going to be the next big thing that's going to happen," says Mohiuddin Inamdar, lab director at Xavient Digital — powered by TELUS International.
+“We're always thinking in terms of what's going to be the next big thing that's going to happen," says Mohiuddin Inamdar, lab director, TELUS International Digital Solutions.

 It's this pursuit of the 'never been done before' that really defines an innovation lab, but there are other factors that help ensure it's a successful business endeavor that delivers on its ultimate promise of a better customer experience.